palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 ## Client verification using compliance-server

-To prove client-side compliance, a conjure-generator should generate objects and client interfaces from the master IR file: `compliance-api.conjure.json`.
+To prove client-side compliance, a conjure-generator must generate objects and client interfaces from the master IR file: `compliance-api.conjure.json`.
 These generated clients will be used to make network requests to the compliance-server.

 The compliance-server has a few responsibilities:

-* it should issue a variety of both valid and invalid responses to exercise the client deserialization code
+* it must issue a variety of both valid and invalid responses to exercise the client deserialization code
-* it should make detailed assertions about incoming requests from the generated client
+* it must make detailed assertions about incoming requests from the generated client
 * accumulate statistics about passed/failed tests

 Some test cases can be automated easily, but some will need to be constructed manually: